karthik6505/machinelearning/README.md

     R analytics contain machine learning and predictive analytics in R for various general areas.
 Of course, these have not yet been optimized and thus are limited by your environment R's runtime limitations.
+    Some of these scripts are useful for educational purposes, so as to illustrate, detailed inner-working graphics as how some of these algorithms decision making and progress occurs over time.
+On most, detailed error metrics are provided to facilitate automated decision-making.

+#### 28 -rw-rw-r-- 1 nrm nrm 25772 Oct 18 18:09 an_agglomerative_clusterer.R ####
+    An agglomerative clustering (for demonstrative purposes only, please see disclaimers).
+Perhaphs useful for those in bioinformatics, philogeny, etc seeking to understand the evolution of the clustering arrangements and those whose interest is primarely on the interdependencies and arrangement of the branches as it automatically focuses on those (i.e., less overplotting as leaves are not plotted).
+Nevertheless, detailed cluster assignment mappings are displayed during the agglomerative process.

+#### 16 -rw-rw-r-- 1 nrm nrm 14433 Oct 18 06:57 decision_trees.R ####
+    Under development.
+Basic decision trees.

+#### 28 -rw-rw-r-- 1 nrm nrm 25898 Oct 17 07:37 regression.R ####
+    Basic multivariate linear regression with assumptions checking.

+#### 24 -rw-rw-r-- 1 nrm nrm 21059 Oct 17 03:57 marginals.R ####
+    Basic recursive partitioning decision trees.
+Under development.

+####  4 -rw-rw-r-- 1 nrm nrm  1661 Oct 15 01:39 model_comparison.R ####
+    To be developed.

 #### 24 -rw-rw-r-- 1 nrm nrm 13787 Oct  4 22:54 dbscan.R    ####
     Implements a version of dbscan which instead uses transitive closure which